pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

 Introduction
 ============

-This script allows the simulation of *capacitively coupled* plasma discharges at low pressure in a simple geometric configuration (square parallel electrodes).
+The *ccpla* script allows the simulation of *capacitively coupled* plasma discharges at low pressure in a simple geometric configuration (square parallel electrodes).
 It makes use of the PIC-MC (*particle in cell* plus *montecarlo*) technique in the *1d3v* mode (one dimension for the electric field and 3 dimensions for the particle movement).